Caption: Search efforts continue for missing Malaysian Flight MH370. Photos provided by Aus Maritime Agency.

 “That’s an enormous breach of security,” Weiss said of cockpit guests.

-But none of us will know what really happened in the cockpit “until we have the cockpit voice recorder and the flight data recorder,” he added.
+But none of us will know what really happened in the cockpit “until we have the cockpit voice recorder and the flight data recorder,” Weiss said.

 Bergen: Did terrorists take control of Flight 370?

-A commandeering is more idiosyncratic, where motives aren’t immediately clear, he said.
+A commandeering is more idiosyncratic, where motives aren’t immediately clear, Bergen said.

-Some counterterrorism officials say that could be the case with the Malaysian flight, he said.
-“The plane could have been commandeered,” according to Bergen.
+Some counterterrorism officials say that could be the case with the Malaysian flight, Bergen said.

 “The plane could have been commandeered,” Bergen said.

-Commandeered flights predate the September 11, 2001, terrorist attacks on the United States, he said.
+Commandeered flights have a history – prior to the September 11, 2001, attacks on the United States, Bergen said.

 For example, in 1994, the cargo plane FedEx Flight 705 was commandeered by an employee with a hammer and spear gun who burst into the cockpit and wanted to crash the plane into FedEx’s Memphis, Tennessee, headquarters.
-The crew thwarted that takeover attempt.
+The crew thwarted that takeover.

-In 2000, a passenger with a suspected history of mental illness commandeered British Airways Flight 2069 between London and Nairobi, Kenya, and put the plane carrying 300 passengers into a nosedive until the crew subdued him.
+In 2000, a passenger with a suspected mental history commandeered a British Airways Flight 2069 between London and Nairobi and put the plane carrying 300 passengers into a nosedive until the crew subdued him.

 “So commandeering would fit with the few facts that we do know and certainly a theory that we haven’t heard a lot of that isn’t a conspiracy,” Bergen said.